ShahuPatil07/KCDH-dental/README.md

 - **Scalable deployment**: Targeted for rural clinics with limited resources.

 ### Dataset
+The dataset was acquired from the Electronic Health Records system of a dental school in North India.
+The records were deindentified before being made available and ethical ap- proval was obtained to utilize these deidentified records for the purpose of research.
 The dataset consists of **997 intraoral periapical radiographs (IOPAs)** of posterior teeth, classified into four categories:
 - No cavity (n=340)
 - Caries requiring Fillings (n=242)
 - Root canal treatment (n=381)